girder/girder/CONTRIBUTING.md

 * You do NOT have push access: A girder core developer will integrate your request.
 * You have push access: Simply click on "Merge pull request" button.

+Then, click on the "Delete branch" button that appears afterward.

 #### Are PR tested ?

 When you submit a PR to the Girder repo, Travis CI will run the full build on two different branches